JetBrains/teamcity-sdk-docs/topics/build-runner-plugin.md

 The TeamCity Ant runner, while being a plugin itself, can also be extended with the help of __jetbrains.buildServer.agent.ant.AntTaskExtension__.
 This extension works in the same JVM where Ant is running.
 Using this extension, you can watch for Ant tasks, modify/patch them and log various messages to the build log.

 Your class implementing __AntTaskExtension__ interface must be defined in the Spring bean and it will be picked up by the Ant runner automatically.
-You need to add a dependency to &lt;teamcity&gt;/webapps/ROOT/WEB\-INF/plugins/ant/agent/antPlugin.zip!antPlugin/ant\-runtime.jar jar.
+You need to add a dependency to `<teamcity>/webapps/ROOT/WEB-INF/plugins/ant/agent/antPlugin.zip!antPlugin/ant-runtime.jar`.

 ## Your Build Runner Results in TeamCity